ankitkhushwaha/gsoc-proposal/gsoc-proposal.md

 ### **How much time do you plan to invest in the project before, during, and after the Summer of Code?**
 I have summer vacation from May to July.
 During these three months, I don’t have any major commitments and can dedicate my entire time to GSoC.
 I plan to devote **40–50 hours per week** (and will allocate more time if needed) to ensure the project is completed within the deadline.

-In mid-June, I will be unavailable for a short period(3-4 days) due to some family commitments.
+In mid-June, I will be unavailable for a short period(3-4 days) due to prior personal obligations.
 However, I will discuss this with my mentors in advance and plan my work accordingly.

 At the beginning of August, my college semester will resume.
 Still, I am confident that I will be able to allocate 30–35 hours per week, as there will be no examinations or major commitments.